Aref-Akminasi/aws-developer-associate/Route 53.md

 - **DNS records must have the same name and type**
 - Can be associated with Health Checks
 - Assign a weight of 0 to a record to stop sending traffic to a resource
+- **Example:** You are planning to launch a web based application in two different regions within US on AWS due to your organization compliance policies.
+You have setup 2 EC2 instances attached to an elastic load balancer in us-east-1.
+You have replicated the same setup in us-west-1.
+Now you have two load balancers which needs to listen traffic from internet.
+You would want to split the requests equally between both load balancers from a domain name hosted on your AWS Route 53.
+How should you configure your Route 53 record sets?
+- **Solution:** Create two **record sets** one each for us-east-1 and us-west-1 load balancers.
+Set weighted routing policy with weights as 1 and 1 respectively
+- **Mistake:** Create one record set and select both load balancers as Alias Targets.
+Set weighted routing policy with weights as 1 and 1 respectively (A record set can only have one Alias target)

 ### Latency